Doma-byte/HL7-Parser/README.md

 # Superceuticals - Analyzer Server

-<h4>Python script for parsing the data into json format from mongodb in hl7 internation standard and upload again to mongodb.</h4>
+<h4>Python script for parsing the data into json format from mongodb in hl7 international standard and upload again to mongodb.</h4>

  <ul>Steps that need to be taken:</ul>
  <li>Install the require modules/packages by using ```pip install -r requirements.txt```.</li>